How Ophelia Writer Semi Chellas Got Hamlet To Stop Mansplaining

 Of all of William Shakespeare’s plays, Hamlet has received the most on-screen adaptations.
 There have been over 50 film versions produced since the advent of cinema, dating as far back as 1900.
-The role of the brooding Danish prince has been filled by everyone from Lawrence Olivier to a black turtleneck-clad Ethan Hawke— and let’s not forget The Lion King, Disney’s take on the prodigal son returning to avenge his father.
+The role of the brooding Danish prince has been filled by everyone from Lawrence Olivier to a black turtleneck-clad Ethan Hawke.

 Advertisement